Above, Hollywood attorney Gregory M. Dell's Feb. 9th letter of support for the Diplomat LAC proposal to the Broward County Planning Council.

 How is it that you imagine having thousands more residents in that area will not directly affect the ability of people to evacuate when the sites in question are ALL mandatory hurricane evacuation areas?

-his area carries the day: citizen's Quality-of-Life or incompatible over-development by big money interests.
+Well, in a few hours, we'll see what narrative of this area carries the day: citizen's Quality-of-Life or incompatible over-development by big money interests.